White Rose Centre

-The centre opened on 25 March 1997 and now accommodated major tenants including Sainsbury's, Marks & Spencer, Next, WHSmith, Primark, Zara, H&M, New Look, Footasylum, Boots and most recently Sky, with over 100 other stores and services.
-It contains eatery’s such as a McDonald's, KFC, Nando's, Starbucks, Subway, Frankie & Benny's, Chiquito, TGI Fridays, Graveleys, Five Guys, Krispy Kreme and multiple Costa Coffee’s.
+The centre opened on 25 March 1997 and accommodated major tenants including Sainsbury's, Marks & Spencer, Next, WHSmith, Primark, Zara, H&M, New Look, Boots and most recently Sky, with over 100 other stores and services.
+It contains eateries such as a McDonald's, KFC, Nando's, Starbucks, Subway, Frankie & Benny's, TGI Fridays, Graveleys, Five Guys, Krispy Kreme, multiple Costa Coffees and (newly added) Wetherspoons.

 The centre has 4,800 free car parking spaces, security and on-site police officers.
 The south part of the centre was re-developed in 2005 downsizing the Sainsbury's Savacentre to a regular Sainsbury's which made space for other units.
-Argos was moved into Sainsbury’s in 2019.
+Argos was moved into Sainsbury's in 2018.

 The centre has a bus station at the north end of the mall connecting it to suburban areas of Leeds and to the city centre.

-To coincide with its tenth year of trading the White Rose Centre was rebranded.
-Its logo, advertising, signage and staff uniforms were redesigned.
-The branding and strategic marketing campaign won a BCSC Purple Apple award.

-The centre is managed and mainly by Land Securities and Evans of Leeds.
-It has also won awards including a British Council of Shopping Centre's (BCSC) Gold Award, BCSC Purple apple, and Green apple awards.
+The centre has won awards including a British Council of Shopping Centres (BCSC) Gold Award, BCSC Purple apple, and Green apple awards.

 In 2020, during the COVID-19 pandemic in the United Kingdom, the centre suffered the loss of two of its major tenants and most popular stores.
 Both Debenhams and Topshop closed all stores worldwide and went into administration.
 The centre also lost a Disney Store, Thorntons and a Thomas Cook travel store.

-It was announced in November 2021 that Marks and Spencer would be upsizing and moving into the old Debenhams anchor unit at the north end of the centre.
-The department unit will be refurbished along with the existing cafés and restaurant and is expected to open in 2022.
+In 2021, it was announced that Marks & Spencer would relocate from their current unit to the larger former Debenhams site, and the new store would open on 25 May 2023.
+On 20 October 2023, an M&S Opticians service would open within the store.